ramapriyan912001/tp/docs/UserGuide.md

 * GROUP_NAME is a mandatory field.
 * A group with the same name as GROUP_NAME cannot exist for the creation of a group through this command.
+* GROUP_NAME are case-sensitive, "Japan" and "japan" will be treated as 2 separate groups.
+Refer to [FAQ](#4faq) for the rational behind this.
 * At least one NAME is necessary.
 * The names are required to be in AWE and should match contact names exactly.
 * Tags cannot have whitespace and special characters other than alphanumeric characters.